codeaholicguy/codeaholicguy/README.md

-_**Own 100 percent of your focus.
-The most challenging of endurance drills will bring you to a level of optimal mental and physical performance.**_
+_**Think in terms of opportunities and solutions instead of problems, disappointment, and failure.**_

 Lorii Myers